Take a Tour of Amana

 If you are on your smartphone, click the links below to find the app on Google Play or the App Store!
 If you are on a computer, you can click this link and use your smartphone to scan the QR codes on the PDF to download the Amana Colonies App.

-When tours are not running we encourage you to check out our mobile app to take a walking or driving tour, or to visit our Visitors Center to gather maps and information about the Colonies!
+During the COVID-19 Pandemic, we will not be offering our Village Voyage Tour.
+Instead, we encourage you to check out our mobile app to take a walking or driving tour, or to visit our Visitors Center to gather maps and information about the Colonies!

 - The first stop is at the main campus of the Amana Heritage Society.
 An award-winning video that helps explain our history and the communal era (1842-1932) will set the tone for the tour.
 You will have some questions about life during this time or how things have changed or not change and your guide will gladly explain.